Table of Contents

 #96 Make an email signature

-If you don’t already have one, adding an official email signature to the end of your correspondence can increase credibility and help you direct people to respond how you would like for them to.
+If you don’t already have one, adding an official email signature to your correspondence can increase credibility and help you direct people to respond in the way you would like them to.

 #97 Bake a new dessert